birdieee/Daily-Weather-/README.md

 ## Visuals and Demos

 ![Main Interface] (#https://github.com/birdieee/Daily-Weather-.git))
-_A glimpse of the WeatherAura interface on a desktop._
+_A glimpse of the Daily-Weather- interface on a desktop._

 ![Responsive Design](
 _Daily-Weather-'s responsive design adapting to a mobile device._